-To achieve our strategy for the next three years (2021-2023), which is to increase the level of assistance we provide to the growing number of people living with arthritis across the UK, the Trustees have set an ambitious budget that involves incurring annual expenditure which will exceed operating income by approximately 250% per annum.
-In turn, this will result in annual operating deficits of between £730,000 and £900,000 and a corresponding reduction in our reserves.
-We also anticipate significant reductions in some of our income streams due to COVID-19.
-Therefore, to enable the Charity to continue to run its vital services to meet the everyday needs of people living with the debilitating effects of arthritis, the Trustees have instructed senior management to identify and endeavour to secure additional revenue streams.
+To achieve our strategy for the next three years, which is to increase the level of assistance we provide to the growing number of people living with arthritis across the UK, the Trustees have set an ambitious budget that involves incurring expenditure which will exceed operating income by approximately 250% over this period.
+In turn, this will result in annual operating deficits of between £650,000 and £850,000 and a corresponding reduction in our reserves.
+Therefore, to enable the Charity to continue to run its vital services to meet the everyday needs of people living with the debilitating effects of arthritis, senior management are making strenuous efforts to identify and secure additional revenue streams.